Release Date: August 21, 2022

 - When editing an automation with formats as a match criterion, additional formats won't appear to be selected.
 Previously, if you created an automation with formats as a match criterion, saved it, and then edited it, additional formats appeared to be selected.

-For a list of current and recently fixed issues, see Known issues.
+A list of current and recently fixed issues can be found here.

 Product Insights: Resource Sharing